jstewmc/gravity/docs/setting.md

 A configuration setting is a value that a service uses to make decisions.
 It may be a list of state abbreviations; a list of disposable email domains; a default token length; or, anything you need.

-Configuration is just as important as services, because it allows _different_ users to use the _same_ code _different_ ways.
+Configuration settings are just as important as services, because they allow _different_ users to use the _same_ code _different_ ways.
 Gravity's support for cross-definitions encourages this.
+You can build services that your users can configure.

 Plus, configuration changes are much easier than code changes.

 If you find yourself adding a constant, string, or number to your code, you should probably add it as a configuration setting instead!

 Use the `$g->set()` method to define configuration settings.
-You can use any valid PHP value as a setting.
+You can use any valid PHP value.

 ```php
 # /path/to/jstewmc/gravity/.gravity/examples/setting.php